DeweySu/CS50-Project-Pinger/README.md

 # CS50-Project-Pinger
-A web app that notifies users when a website is changed
+Pinger is a web app that notifies users whenever selected websites are updated.

-# Instructions
+# Installation

-For this app to run properly, you'll need to install the requests, validators, and Beautiful Soup libraries.
+For this app to run properly, you'll need to install several libraries (on top of the libraries and packages required for CS50).
+Run the following commands in your terminal:

-In terminal, type "pip3 install requests", "pip3 install validators", and "pip3 install beautifulsoup4".
+'''
+# Install validators library
+pip3 install validators

+# Install requests library
+pip3 install requests

+# Install BeautifulSoup library
+pip3 install beautifulsoup4
+'''